mehulagg/gitlab/doc/user/analytics/value_stream_analytics.md

 More information:

-- Although the previous example specifies the issue number in a latter commit, the process still collects analytics data for the issue.
+- Although the previous example specifies the issue number in a later commit, the process still collects analytics data for the issue.
 - The time required in the **Test** stage isn't included in the overall time of the cycle.
 The time is included in the **Review** process, as every merge request should be